 The hard way involves scissors, tape, rubber bands, and frustration.

-This isn’t a filter itself.
-It’s a mount that allows you to use any standard 62mm screw-in filter with your smartphone.
+This lens mount isn’t a filter itself.
+It’s a lens mount that allows you to use any standard 62mm screw-in filter with your smartphone.
 The obvious use is recycling the camera filters you use for your traditional camera.

 But, for the hardcore among us, it’s also a way to utilize really high-end filters (like Kaeseman filters) on our smartphones.